Opossum: Etymology

 Following the arrival of Europeans in Australia, the term possum was borrowed to describe distantly related Australian marsupials of the suborder Phalangeriformes, which are more closely related to other Australian marsupials such as kangaroos.

-They similarly have didelphimorphia, two (di) wombs (delphus), the second being a non-bilateral marsupial womb (nursing-pouch).
+Didelphimorphia comes from Ancient Greek δι- (di-), meaning "two", δελφύς (delphús), meaning "womb", and μορφή (morphḗ), meaning "form".

 Evolution

-Opossums are frequently considered to be "living fossils", and as a result are often used to approximate the ancestral therian condition in comparative studies.
-However, this is inaccurate, as the oldest opossum fossils are from the early Miocene (roughly 20 million years old).
-The last common ancestor of all living opossums approximately dates to the Oligocene-Miocene boundary (23 million years ago) and is at most no older than Oligocene in age.
-Many extinct metatherians once considered early opossums, such as Alphadon, Peradectes, Herpetotherium, and Pucadelphys, have since been recognized to have been previously grouped with opossums on the basis of plesiomorphies and are now considered to represent older branches of Metatheria only distantly related to modern opossums.
+Opossums are often considered to be "living fossils", and as a result they are often used to approximate the ancestral therian condition in comparative studies.
+But the oldest opossum fossils are from a more recent epoch, the early Miocene (roughly 20 million years ago).
+The last common ancestor of all living opossums dates approximately to the Oligocene–Miocene boundary (23 million years ago) and is at most no older than Oligocene in age.
+Many extinct metatherians, such as Alphadon, Peradectes, Herpetotherium, and Pucadelphys, were once considered to be early opossums, but it has since been recognized that this was solely on the basis of plesiomorphies; they are now considered to belong to older branches of Metatheria that are only distantly related to modern opossums.